PaulStoffregen/OneWire/readme.md

 - better naming of variables and a lot of code cleanup
 - simplify pin-access and interrupt-handling
 - improve onewire class-interface (it was possible to copy the object, ...)
-- reduce size of data types if possible, more const correctness and more explicit code
+- reduce size of data types if possible, more const correctness and much more explicit code
 - get rid of most ancient c and cpp code and reduce language mix
 - decide on one code style - Allman braces - was closest to main style in original
+- a lot of how-to documentation for this lib inside this readme

 Version 2.3
 - Unknown chip fallback mode, Roger Clark